 How to Travel Alaska on a Budget

-Come Early or Visit Late– Alaska has a short summer.
+- Come early or visit late– Alaska has a short summer.
 It realistically spans May to September at its outer limits.
 The tourist season falls along the Alaskan summer.
-Tourism isn’t in full swing yet in May, and weather is typically nice and clear, making it in my opinion the most optimal month to visit and making flights, rental cars and excursions a little cheaper.
+Tourism isn’t in full swing yet in May, and the weather is typically nice and clear, making it in my opinion the most optimal month to visit and making flights, rental cars, and excursions a little cheaper.
 September can be a beautiful month with the change of color but it can also sprinkle a little snow from year to year as far south as Anchorage.

-Visit in the Off Season– Are you into wintersports or want to chase the aurora borealis?
-If you’re up to the cold and snow the winter can be a rewarding and equally as stunning time of year to visit in Alaska.
-Not to worry though many different winter temperatures can be found around the state, Alaska spans 1,420 miles north to south (2,285km).
+- Visit in the Off-Season– Are you into winter sports or want to chase the aurora borealis?
+If you’re up to the cold and snow the winter can be a rewarding and equally as stunning time of year to visit Alaska.
+Not to worry though many different winter temperatures can be found around the state, Alaska spans 1,420 miles from north to south (2,285km).
 Temperatures in the southeast can be balmy in comparison to the rigid interior and frozen north.

 Use Mileage– You think getting here is ridiculous, try getting around Alaska.
-Alaska Airlines has a pretty good stranglehold on the intercity travel within the state.
-Alaska Airlines, American Airlines, Delta and United all fly to Alaska.
+Alaska Airlines have a pretty good stranglehold on intercity travel within the state.
+Alaska Airlines, American Airlines, Delta, and United all fly to Alaska.
+Jet Blue, Condor, Iceland Air, and Yakutia all fly to Alaska seasonally.
 Check to see if your preferred airline or a partner flies to Alaska and cash in them miles.
 If you have a mileage plan through Alaska Airlines many times a roundtrip ticket between two cities in Alaska will come in at 15,000 miles.
 Good to keep in mind.

-Northern Lights Coupon Book- Many tourists swear by it, I’ve never actually purchased one, although I did have a couchsurfer leave one with me as he was leaving the state and it had some good deals in it.
-This book comes out each year will set you back $55 for a copy but offers some big savings on tours, hotels and more.
-Can be a good value depending on if you plan to book a lot of tours and hotels, etc. You can purchase one online or pick one up in Alaska.
-Check out their website here.
+- Northern Lights Coupon Book Many tourists swear by it, I’ve never actually purchased one, although I did have a couchsurfer leave one with me as he was leaving the state and it had some good deals in it.
+This book comes out each year will set you back $55 for a copy but offers some big savings on tours, hotels, and more.
+Can be a good value depending on if you plan to book a lot of tours and hotels, etc. You can purchase a copy of the Northern Lights coupon book online or pick one up in Alaska.

 You ended up here because you’re most likely looking for way to travel Alaska on a budget.
 Here is some general money information: